 |

-Replacement stone is broadly compatible with the original rocks
+Replacement stone that is broadly compatible with the original rocks

 |